pdjr-signalk-plugins/ais-reporter/README.md

 the 'self' vessel as either a time in minutes or an array of times in minutes.

+*updateIntervalIndexPath* may be used to specify a Signal K path which returns a value that can be used to index an interval array value.

-These overrides can be applied anywhere in the configuration file and operate over the context in which they are defined.
+These properties can be applied anywhere in the configuration file and operate over the context in which they are defined.

 ### Configuration examples